imetallica/FScaffold/README.md

 > A F# scaffold project ready to be deployed to Azure Web Sites.

+You can see the application in action [here](http://test-fsharp.azurewebsites.net/).

 ## Libraries used

     - [Web]: Suave, Suave.DotLiquid, Suave.Testing